BlakeRhodes/NeoArcadia/Embark Phase.md

 ### Special Rule: Insufficient Supplies

 - If there are not enough rations for the whole party, choose which characters will not eat.
-These characters will lose one stamina point and consume an additional unit of water.
+These characters must  consume an additional unit of water.
 - If there is insufficient water for the whole party, decide which characters will not drink.
-These characters will lose 2 stamina points.
+These characters will lose 1 stamina points.
 If this would reduce their stamina to below zero, it remains at zero.

 ## **Step 3: Scouting**